 Why the Test is Performed

-This test is performed to detect hereditary spherocytosis and thalassemia.
+This test is done to detect conditions called hereditary spherocytosis and thalassemia .
 Hereditary spherocytosis makes red blood cells more fragile than normal.
-Some red blood cells in patients with thalassemia are more fragile than normal, but a larger number are less fragile than normal.
+With thalassemia, some red blood cells are more fragile than normal, but more of them are less fragile than normal.

 What Abnormal Results Mean

 An abnormal result indicates 1 of these conditions:

 Veins and arteries vary in size from one person to another, and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.